 - The Marsatac music festival in early June brings live open-air rock and pop concerts to the Parc des Expositions in Marseille.

-- The Sailing World Cup takes over the waters of Marseille at the beginning of early June, and the races can be fascinating to watch even if you're not a sailing enthusiast.
+- The Sailing World Cup takes over the waters of Marseille at the beginning of June, and the races can be fascinating to watch even if you're not a sailing enthusiast.

 - Head to nearby Nîmes in early May to see the annual Roman Games, which brings together hundreds of actors in the ancient Roman city to re-enact events from the period.

 Warm, long days in the sun and sea: if this sounds like your ideal getaway, you'll love Marseille in the summer.
 This is the time of year when the city gets its highest influx of visitors, and the Old Port, beaches, and Calanques National Park are generally pretty crowded.
 Still, as long as you don't mind the company (and sometimes intense heat), you'll find plenty of ways to spend the long days.
 Take a diving lesson or go swimming in the azure waters of nearby Cassis.
 Taste the fresh catch of the day and sip a glass of rosé wine on a terrace overlooking Marseille's Old Port, or indulge in a game of "petanque" while sipping a glass of pastis, the city's iconic anise-flavored liqueur.